reproducible-reporting/stepup-core/docs/advanced_topics/blocked_steps.md

 ```

-## Try the following
+## Try the Following

 - Unblock the copy step, run StepUp, block it again, and run StepUp again.
-  Even though the copy commands are no longer executed, their outputs (`b.txt` and `c.txt`)
+  Although the copy commands are no longer executed, their outputs (`b.txt` and `c.txt`)
   are not cleaned up.
-  This is the expected behavior because the automatic cleaning is only performed when all
+  This is the expected behavior because automatic cleaning is only performed when all
-  (non-optional) steps have been executed succesfully.
+  (non-optional) steps have been executed successfully.

 - Unblock the copy step, run StepUp, and then make the last copy command optional.
   In this case, the output of the optional step (`c.txt`) will be removed.